Apply to Campaign Bootcamp

 Campaign Bootcamp isn’t like your average training.
 It’s a fun, immersive, interactive experience where you get to try everything you’re learning.

 Bootcamp 8 will run from 2nd - 7th of October in an accessible venue east of London.
-The deadline for applications is 9am on 10th August 2016 (UK).
+The deadline for applications was 9am on 11th August 2016 (UK).

-To begin the application process, just fill in your details:
+To be added to our mailing list, just fill in your details:

 Watch this video to find out more about Bootcamp: